Every artifact in your stack has version control. Except the ones that define your agent.

 loader = RuntimeLoader()

-# Everything resolved and verified
+# Everything resolved and ready to use

-model = bundle.model_config.model # claude-sonnet-4-5
+model = content["model"] # {"model": "claude-sonnet-4-5", ...}

-# Metadata auto-injected into OTel spans
+# Metadata auto-injected into OTel spans (silent no-op if OTel not configured)

 3